Hello everyone!

 # Add your user to the www-data group to manage Apache files

-# Replace 'your_user' with the username you created in the VM
+# Replace 'your_user' with the username you created on the VM

 usermod -a -G www-data seu_usuario